getsentry/sentry-java/docs/config.rst

 Compression
 ~~~~~~~~~~~

-By default the content sent to Sentry is compressed and encoded in base64 before
+By default the content sent to Sentry is compressed before being sent.
-being sent.
 However, compressing and encoding the data adds a small CPU and memory hit which
 might not be useful if the connection to Sentry is fast and reliable.